-Ancient Mayans are known to have used Jojoba for everything from lightening skin to healing wounds.
+Mayans are known to use Jojoba for everything from lightening skin to healing wounds.
 Jojoba is a perennial woody shrub that grows wild in Mexico.
 This drought-tolerant shrub can grow in regions with as little as 3 inches of irrigation per year.

 Jojoba Oil is actually a wax ester with similar properties to our skin's own sebum.
 Rich in beauty-boosting vitamins A, E, and D, plus antioxidants and fatty acids Also naturally antibacterial, antifungal, it can be used on any skin type.

 Brazil, Paraguay, Argentina

 The Passiflora edulis fruit is native to Paraguay, Brazil, and Argentina.
 The gorgeous purple bloom is the source of the maracuja seed oil.

 Rich in Vitamin A, B complex, C and E, also gamma linoleic acid which comes from essential fatty acid (omega 3, 6, and 9).
 These nutrients help regenerate and nourish the skin.